Tracing the Cultures of Hispanic Americans

 The National Park Service points out that the month honors both Hispanic and Latinx Americans, noting that “Hispanic refers to a person who is from, or a descendant of someone who is from, a Spanish-speaking country.
 Latino/a or Latinx refers to a person who is from, or a descendant of someone who is from, a country in Latin America.”
 The NPS also offers brief biographies of several persons across centuries.

-See Vanessa Romo’s 2021 NPR post, Yes, We’re Calling It Hispanic Heritage Month And We Know It Makes Some Of You Cringe, for more background on the use of Hispanic, derived from Spanish, and the need to include the history of Latinx peoples during Hispanic Heritage Month and throughout the year.
+See Vanessa Romo’s 2021 NPR post, Yes, We’re Calling It Hispanic Heritage Month And We Know It Makes Some Of You Cringe, for more background on the use of Hispanic, derived from Spanish, and the need to include the history of Latino peoples during Hispanic Heritage Month and throughout the year.
+(For use of the term Latinx instead of Latino/a, see this 2020 post by Pew Research: About One-in-Four U.S. Hispanics Have Heard of Latinx, but Just 3% Use It.)

 The National Endowment for the Humanities shares links to NEH funded resources including documentaries, music, PD, and digital collections ranging from coast to coast.
 NEH’s most classroom-ready resource is EDSITEment’s Hispanic and Latino Heritage and History in the United States which offers guiding questions, history, landmarks, and lessons across content areas.